 IF the reports are true Nikola Jokic is about to become a very rich man.
 The Denver Nuggets will reportedly decline his team option this season making Jokic eligible for a five-year, $145 million dollar extension.
 The pudgy Serbian has still got a way to go to become a household name in the league, but don’t for a second be fooled into thinking he isn’t already a star.
 Some eyebrows will be raised over Jokic’s extension and there will no doubt be a lot more people watching him in 2018-19.

-HIS numbers might not be as sexy as other All-NBA bigs like Anthony Davis and Joel Embiid.
-That doesn’t mean that Jokic isn’t excelling though.
-This season he took his per game’s to another level messing around and throwing up a 18/10/6 line.
-Not eyepopping, but when you dig a little further you find out just how rare these averages are.
+HIS numbers might not be as sexy as other All-NBA bigs like Anthony Davis and Joel Embiid, that doesn’t mean that Jokic isn’t excelling though.
+This season he took his per game’s to another level messing around and throwing up an 18/10/6 line.
+Not eye-popping, but when you dig a little further you find out just how rare these averages are.
 At just 23 Jokic is one of the youngest players to ever such a stat line.
 The other players to have 18 points, 10 rebounds and six assists each night for an entire season?
-Kevin Garnet, Oscar Robertson, Wilt Chamberlain, Russell Westbrook and Larry Bird.
+Kevin Garnett, Oscar Robertson, Wilt Chamberlain, Russell Westbrook and Larry Bird.
 Not bad company to be associated with.

-THE fact that Jokic got a new extension isn’t surprising. the former second-round pick is spearheading the young Nuggets up the standings and they came within an inch of qualifying for playoff action last season.
-As the integral part of their nucleus he needed to be paid and making room for him now is as good a time as any.
-It’s no secret that he path to a good rebuild is fueled by the draft and hitting on draft picks is crucial in pro sports.
+THE fact that Jokic got a new extension isn’t surprising.
+The former second-round pick is spearheading this young Denver side up the standings and they came within an inch of qualifying for playoff action last season.
+As an integral part of their nucleus he needed to be paid and making room for him now is as good a time as any.
+It’s no secret that the path to a good rebuild is fueled by the draft and hitting on draft picks is crucial in pro sports.
 However, extending the right players after drafting them is sometimes even more important.